Mautsen/highscore/README.md

 # Highscore
 Highscore for mobilegame.
-In the website you can see top ten users and add new user with points.
+In the website you can see top ten users and add a new user with points.
 In the backend you can:
 - Fetch all scores
 - Fetch score based on id